 Another good option for rope storage is the Gasket Coil - pictured below.

 What can damage Rope?
 Sharp objects, rough edges and corners.
 Any place a rope rubs over and over can impact your rope, so be sure to check all points over which your rope passes.
-Hooks are often stuck into ropes.
+Fishing hooks often get stuck in ropes - especially your anchor rope.
 If you can push the hook through the rope and compress the barb you can often pull the hook out without damage to the rope.
 Sadly the rope will need to be slightly cut in the hook removing process.
-It is best to avoid doing this by storing your rope away from moving hooks.
+So when it come to rope storage, it is best to avoid doing this by storing your rope away from fishing hooks.
 The next most common area of damage can occur from ropes that continually rub on the edge of your boat or dock when under load during storage.
 Called Chaffing, you can purchase products which can be applied to these sharp edges or to the rope to avoid this wear and tear.

-It is often said that words to the wise are unneeded.
-However, remember when working with rope, especially when the rope is moving or under load that your hands, if not protected, can be injured.
+Remember when working with rope, especially when the rope is moving or under load that your hands, if not protected, can be injured.
 Wear gloves.
-Anchor rope which can leave the boat at great speed can pull things into the water or trip someone who has it around their leg, Before throwing the anchor overboard, look around and clear a space to avoid making an error.
+Rope storage of your anchor rope is important to keep in mind who, when and where the rope will go when dropping your anchor.
+Your anchor rope leaves the boat at great speed can pull things into the water or trip someone who has it around their leg, Before throwing the anchor overboard, look around and clear a space to avoid making an error.

 The Monkey Fist is a great knot to tie in the end of your rope that adds weight as an aide to toss it onto the dock or to a helper waiting to help tie off your boat.
 If for no other reason than it has one of the best names you ought to learn to tie this one.
 Click on the following link to learn how to tie the Monkey Fist.